Green Party of England and Wales: Environmental policy

 The Green Party supports bringing water companies into public ownership to lower water bills and so that the money that would go to shareholders is instead spent on mending leaks, rebuilding infrastructure and maintaining clean water.
 The party also wants to set new air quality standards, increase the number of forests and woodlands in England and Wales and extend people's access to green space.

-The party states that it would end industry tax breaks and subsidies for fossil fuel-based power generation, and would work toward closing coal-fired power stations as soon as possible.
+The party states that it would end industry tax breaks and subsidies for fossil fuel-based power generation.
 The Green Party would also remove subsidies for nuclear power within ten years and work towards phasing out nuclear energy, due to nuclear power being slow to develop, very expensive and the large quantities of radioactive waste it produces.
 Instead it would invest in renewable energy sources, including wind power, solar power and hydropower, as well as new and emerging renewable technologies, such as tidal power and wave power.
 The party also supports the use of marine energy and geothermal energy.
 This would coincide with an aim to cut energy use through methods such as home insulation.
 The party aims for the UK to become carbon neutral.
 The Green Party Manifesto for the 2019 UK general election stated:The UK should base its future emissions budgets on the principles of science and equity and the aim of keeping global warming below 1.5 C. These principles entail the UK reducing its own emissions to net-zero by 2030 and seeking to reduce the emissions embedded in its imports to zero as soon as possible.
 The urgency of these objectives requires the UK to make overcoming the technological, political and social obstacles a national priority.The Green Party wants to set up an environmental protection committee to ensure the protection of habitats and to enhance biodiversity.
 The party also wants to ban trophy hunting and trail hunting.